-When students graduate, they will be able to
+When students graduate, they will be able to:

 - a.
-Apply knowledge of mathematics, science, and engineering; - b.
-Design and conduct experiments, as well as analyze and interpret data; - c.
-Design a system, component, or process to meet desired needs; - d.
-Function on multi-disciplinary teams; - e.
-Identify, formulate, and solve engineering problems; - f.
-Demonstrate an understanding of professional and ethical responsibility; - g.
-Communicate effectively; - h.
-Demonstrate the broad education necessary to understand the impact of engineering solutions in a global and societal context; - i.
-Recognize the need for, and engage in, life-long learning; - i.
-Demonstrate knowledge of contemporary issues in engineering: - k.
-Use the techniques, skills, and modern engineering tools necessary for engineering practice.
+Apply knowledge of mathematics, science and engineering - b.
+Design and conduct experiments, as well as analyze and interpret data - c.
+Design a system, component or process to meet desired needs - d.
+Function on multidisciplinary teams - e.
+Identify, formulate and solve engineering problems - f.
+Demonstrate an understanding of professional and ethical responsibility - g.
+Communicate effectively - h.
+Demonstrate the broad education necessary to understand the impact of engineering solutions in a global and societal context - i.
+Recognize the need for, and engage in, lifelong learning - j.
+Demonstrate knowledge of contemporary issues in engineering - k.
+Use the techniques, skills and modern engineering tools necessary for engineering practice